jacksonhoose/ResponsiveEqualHeights/README.md

 		$('#parent').equalHeights({
 			target: '.child-selector', // selector [optional] specify a child selector.  default is immediate jquery.children()
 			debounce: 666, // int [optional] if underscore is on the page you can specify the debounce rate - http://underscorejs.org/#debounce
-			breakpoints: ['> 768', '< 500'] // array [optional] if there are breakpoints defined the equal heights function will only fire on specified window widths
+			breakpoints: ['> 768', '< 500'] // array [optional] if there are breakpoints defined the equal heights function will only fire on specified window
+			afterEqualize: function() {
+				console.log('My target has been resized!!!');
+			}
 		});
 	});
 </script>